StackStorm/st2docs/docs/source/install/deb.rst

 Setup Repositories
 ~~~~~~~~~~~~~~~~~~

-The following script will detect your platform and architecture and setup the repo accordingly.
-It will also install the GPG key for repo signing.
+The following script will detect your platform and architecture and setup the appropriate |st2|
+repository.
+It will also add the the GPG key used for package signing.

 .. code-block:: bash